 Up until this point, I had no idea how my furlough would shake out.
 So I decided to plan for the worst-case scenario and save – a lot.

-I dumped my government issued money into my Adulting Adventures account which is a high-interest savings account for my yearly expenses commonly called a sinking fund.
+I dumped my government issued money into my Adulting Adventures account.
+This fancy sounding account is a high-interest savings for yearly expenses commonly referred to as a sinking fund.
 I have been tracking my expenses for eight years via a budget.
-This is a good guide to my annual expenses, from insurance to gifts to possible accidents like insurance deductibles or cell phone replacement.
-Since there was so much uncertainty, I decided to save for everything.
+This guided an estimate to my annual expenses, from insurance to gifts to possible accidents like deductibles or a cell phone replacement.
+I decided to save, since there was so much uncertainty,

-I also ensured that I had a well-insulated emergency fund with a years worth of expenses.
-But even though I had all this money carefully squirreled away, I wanted to be a scrappy kind of gal and not touch any of it.
+Plus, I had a well-insulated emergency fund with a years’ worth of expenses.
+I wanted to be a scrappy kind of gal and not touch any of it during furlough.

 Much of my doom and gloom scenario wasn’t necessary.

-My supervisors were able to find part-time employment with a different federal office and my furlough was reduced to four months.
+My supervisors were able to find part-time employment with a different federal office which whittled my furlough down to 2 weeks.